cvitola/cvitola/README.md

 ### ⚡ Clima en vivo 2.0

 Details: this project consume an API from Servicio Meteorogico Nacional Argentino.
-You can search your city and see the actually conditions.
+You can search your city and see current conditions.
 It was created with React.js and deployed in Vercel.

 URL: https://weather-nsecuqwhz-cvitola.vercel.app/